BrianLucius/feelz/README.md

 * The public facing portion of the app was previously available at feelz.cc and was hosted as a droplet at DigitalOcean.
 A video of the feelz.cc app is found [here.](https://youtu.be/h05iwgrIGwI)

-* The private analytics portal, while hosted in the same location was available at at feelz.cc/analytics_portal.
+* The private analytics portal, while hosted in the same location, was available at at feelz.cc/analytics_portal.
 * In addition to data analytics, a user management interface is incorporated to manage the list of data analysts allowed to interact with the saved data.
 A video of the analytics portal is [here.](https://youtu.be/Rb318j61OX8)